The Law

 If you do violate a law while skating, we hope you're carrying some identification or are ready to get seriously disrespected.
 NYC police officers seem to get in a snit if you're not carrying New York ID and can be downright cantankerous if you're carrying no ID at all.
 We know of one skitcher who was carted off to the precinct house for carrying no ID, the idea being that he would then call someone up who would come down to the station and identify him.
 The desk sergeant eventually cut him loose anyway, but it was certainly a less than pleasant experience.

-Finally, if you do get pink-slipped (i.e., busted) for some form of illegal skating, take heed that if your violation requires a court date, then you will probably have to pay automatic court fees of about $95 (as of 2015) in addition to whatever fine is mandated.
+Finally, if you do get pink-slipped (i.e., busted) for some form of illegal skating, take heed that if your violation requires a court date, then you will probably have to pay automatic court fees of about $95 (as of 2015) in addition to whatever the actual fine might be.